pastoral welfare jobs

 There is usually one Player Welfare Officer (PWO) per camp, or two on larger camps.
 This role is the most senior position within the pastoral team.
 Appropriate candidates are trained in child protection and safeguarding issues to enable them to provide support and advice to the pastoral team members during camp.
 PWOs are the key liaison between parents and staff via the camp’s emergency mobile telephone that every parent can contact.
 Any serious issues or concerns with the students, whether emotional, behavioural or physical, are passed on to the PWO whose must decide the best course of action.
 Furthermore the PWO may have to: document any incidents, ensure medication is administered, contact parents and/or seek outside advice where required.

-There is usually one Assistant Centre Manager (ACM) per camp.
-The key role of the ACM is to support the Centre Manager (CM) in ensuring all the organisational elements of the camp are delivered to a high-standard at ground level.
+The key role of the Office Coordinator is to support the who team in ensuring all the organisational elements of the camp are delivered to a high-standard at ground level.
 They are responsible for confirming that transport is booked for excursions, reports are submitted to head office and timetables are in place for staff members.
-Furthermore, the ACM must provide the relevant parties with the correct information for students using our airport transfer service.
-The ACM works closely with the CM to make decisions about the overall running of the camp in order to maximise the experience for students and staff alike.
+Furthermore, they must provide the relevant parties with the correct information for students using our airport transfer service.
+They will manage all email and telephone communication at the camp, and will pass on messages to the relevant staff members when required.
 They attend daily meetings with all the teams on-site, as well as the venue staff, and are the key point of communication between the camp and the head office.

 The Centre Manager (CM) has overall responsibility for the running of the camp.
 The CM is in charge of managing all the teams on-site and are employed for their experience and expertise in the supervision of children in large numbers.
 The CM is authorised by the head office to make decisions about the running of the camp to ensure the best experience for all students.
 The key responsibility for the CM is to be constantly overseeing and assessing the smooth running of the programme and maintain the highest standards of delivery.
 They are responsible for the pastoral staff training and development programme, the staff rota and maintaining correct levels of supervision at all times.
 They report directly to the Head of Operations.